-Cats are integral parts of families and companions like none other.
+Cats are integral parts of our families and companions like none other.
 They are a source of entertainment, emotional support, and have individual personalities.
-In addition, cats often live into their late teens or early twenties, so they are in our lives for a very large portion of it.
-When they pass away, it is natural to feel as though there is a void within you.
+In addition, cats often live into their late teens or early twenties so they are in our lives for a very long time.
+Because of this, when they pass away it is natural to feel as though there is a void within you.

 You may find yourself trying to figure out what you could have done differently to prevent the death of your cat.
 Some people will express “if only” and “what if” sentiments or try to strike a deal with a higher power through prayer to bring their cat back.

 Almost everyone experiences the stage of grief known as depression.
 Crying, sleeping a lot, not wanting to do anything, feeling lonely, not wanting to eat, and other symptoms of sadness are very normal for you to exhibit after your cat has passed away.
 Honor these emotions but remind yourself that they will slowly be easier to manage as time goes on and you won’t feel this depressed forever.

 It may take some time, but acceptance is a must for anyone who has lost a loved one.
 If your cat has died, you will inevitably need to adjust to life without them.
 How you do this may vary from someone else but you must find a way to accept it.
 You will always miss your cat, but once you accept that they are gone it will slowly get easier to continue on with your life without your cat.

 Different things will help different people cope with the loss of their cat.
 Some people need to be alone, while others will feel the need to get a new cat as soon as possible.
 Try some of the following tips if you aren’t sure how to process your grief: